esg4aspl/esg-generation-by-feature-deduction/StudentAttendanceSystemSPL.md

 | fullProduct\_QRCodeEmail       | 45          | 84          |
 | fullProduct\_QRCodeSMS         | 45          | 84          |

 The feature dependency tree of this SPL is shown below.
 The features addNewClass, addNewSchedule, deleteClass and, updateRecord depend on the feature teacherAccess; the features viewRecord and  monitorAttendanceStatus depend on the feature studentAccess; and the feature traceAttendanceActivity depends on updateRecord.
+Additionally, while the feature updateClassDetail depends on the features addNewClass and teacherAccess; the feature editSchedule depends on the features addNewSchedule and teacherAccess.
+Finally, the feature assignNewSchedule depends on the features addNewSchedule, updateClassDetail and, editSchedule.

 ![FeatureDependencyTree](https://github.com/esg4aspl/esg-generation-by-feature-deduction/blob/main/StudentAttendanceSystemSPL/FeatureDependencyTree.png)